DecisionsDev/decisions-on-kafka/Readme.md

 ## Introduction

-In a message-driven architecture, client applications interact with services that reply to the requests of the client applications.
+In a message-driven architecture, client applications interact with services that reply to their requests.
 The advantages of message-driven architecture are asynchronous communication and the scalability with load balancing.
 This type of architecture is based on a broker allowing to subscribe to a topic and publish messages.